12 Different Types of Malaysian Laksa to Eat in Malaysia

 Malaysian Laksa Johor is not a dish you can buy at the stalls.

 This is Johor’s favorite dish and is served in almost every open house during Hari Raya.

-The most unique Malaysian Laksa is Laksa Johor which uses spaghetti instead of noodles or vermicelli which makes it almost a fusion of Italian pasta.
+The unique Malaysian Laksa is Laksa Johor, which uses spaghetti instead of noodles or vermicelli, making it almost a fusion of Italian pasta.

 The laksa gravy is made from dried prawns and fish, Ikan kurau (Threadfin), Ikan parang (Wolf Herring), and prawns.

 The fragrant spice mixture includes fenugreek, mustard seed, fennel, cumin, Belacan, and toasty Kerisik.

 This dish is served with garnishings such as cucumber, bean sprouts, long beans, Daun Kesum (Polygonum), and Daun Selasih (Thai Basil).